signalfx/splunk-otel-java/docs/advanced-config.md

 | `otel.exporter.jaeger.endpoint` | `OTEL_EXPORTER_JAEGER_ENDPOINT`   | `http://localhost:9080/v1/trace` | The Jaeger endpoint to connect to.
 | `otel.traces.exporter`          | `OTEL_TRACES_EXPORTER`            | `otlp`                           | Select the traces exporter to use.
 We recommend using either the OTLP exporter (`otlp`) or the Jaeger exporter (`jaeger-thrift-splunk`).

-The Splunk Distribution of OpenTelemetry Java Instrumentation uses the OTLP traces exporter as the default setting.
+The Splunk Distribution of OpenTelemetry Java uses the OTLP traces exporter as the default setting.
 Please note that the OTLP format is not supported by the (now deprecated) [SignalFx Smart Agent](https://github.com/signalfx/signalfx-agent).
 If you wish to use the Jaeger exporter instead, you can set it by using the `otel.traces.exporter` configuration option.
 For example:

 ```bash
 export OTEL_TRACES_EXPORTER=jaeger-thrift-splunk
 ```

 Both OTLP and Jaeger exporters can be configured to export traces directly to Splunk ingest.
 To achieve that, you need to set the `splunk.access.token` configuration property and set the `otel.exporter.otlp.endpoint` (